By the numbers

-Through the initiatives of LOHF, we hope to streamline connections between caregivers, existing structures, and available resources to our community have consistent and reliable options for children.
+Through the initiatives of LOHF, we hope to streamline connections between caregivers, existing structures, and available resources for youth and children’s behavioral health in Lancaster County.
 True to our osteopathic roots, we support a compassionate, holistic approach.

 By the numbers

 Last year, we helped 9,674 youth and children through our strategic grant funding.
 A total of $104,756 was awarded to seven community benefit organizations supporting the mental well-being of Lancaster County kids.

 Last year, we assisted 88 youth, children, and parents of dependent children (ages 0-25) in financial need to reduce their copays to $10 per visit to licensed behavioral healthcare providers.

 One parent wrote, “We are so thankful for the Mental Health Copay Assistance Program making it possible for our family to receive counseling so important to our everyday lives and ability to function in a healthy way.
 We would not be able to afford that without the Mental Health Copay Assistance Program, so we are very grateful!”

 A therapist serving a MHCA client wrote, “The Mental Health Copay Assistance Program allows my client to continue consistent counseling for her overall mental health and improvement of relationships.
 Her growth and healthy outcome will allow her to give back to her community as she lives a more full and vibrant life.”

 LOHF provided five Continuing Medical Education (CME) trainings last year to equip local primary care providers and others to elevate the mental well-being of youth and children.
 These were: